How to: Configure RBAC for Internal/External Projects

 User Configuration

-With your Groups and Roles established, you're ready to set up your individual users.
+With your groups and roles set, you're ready to set up your individual users.
 As you create the accounts, you'll assign the appropriate project groups to each user.

 Configure the Director User